mischov/shepherd/README.md

 ## Quickstart

-The workflows in shepherd/ring and their [example usage]() would be a good starting place until I can get a proper quickstart together.
+The [workflows](https://github.com/mischov/shepherd/tree/master/ring/src/shepherd/ring/workflow) in shepherd/ring and the [examples](https://github.com/mischov/shepherd-examples) would be a good starting place until I can get a proper quickstart together.

 [**Back To Top ⇧**](#contents)